benitomartin/de-ch-weather/README.md

 This project has been developed as part of the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) course provided by [DataTalks.Club](https://datatalks.club/).
 The data used has been extracted from the [Google Air Quality API](https://developers.google.com/maps/documentation/air-quality).

-Below, you can find some instructions to understand the project content.
-Feel free to clone this repo :wink:
+Below, you can find the project descrition to understand the content and setup instructions.
+Feel free to ⭐ and clone this repo 😉

 ## Tech Stack